SYE Independent Studies and Honors Theses

 In lieu of the required senior seminar for the History major or minor, students with strong motivation and the requisite GPA may fulfill the History SYE requirement with a one-semester independent study project (HIST 489/490), or with a two-semester honors thesis (HIST 498 & 499) .
 To undertake a one-semester independent study SYE, a student is normally expected to have a 3.2 GPA in History.
 To pursue an honors thesis, a student is normally expected to have a 3.5 GPA in History.

-Independent-study SYE procedures
+Independent-study SYE procedures (one semester)

 Students hoping to undertake a one-semester independent study SYE must find a prospective advisor by early in the semester before the project will take place.
 In consultation with the prospective advisor, the student must plan a project that meets the same goals as the SYE course: development of a set of research questions on a topic (ideally one on which the student has some preparation from prior coursework), engagement with the relevant scholarly literature (usually culminating in a historiography or literature review), and exploration of the research question(s) through original analysis of primary sources, leading to the writing of an original research paper of approximately 25-30 pages.
 The details of how the independent study project is structured will be worked out between the student and the prospective advisor.